costa-group/circom_civer/README.md

 # Documentation
 All documentation is available in [circom 2 Documentation](https://docs.circom.io/), we encourage you to read it.
 If you are new start with the [Getting started section](https://docs.circom.io/getting-started/installation/).
 Basic background on Zero-knowledge proofs can be found on [Background section](https://docs.circom.io/background/background/).
-You can find more information about the use of CIVER on [CIVER tool](https://docs.circom.io/getting-started/civer/).
+You can find more information about the use of CIVER in [CIVER tool](https://docs.circom.io/getting-started/civer/).

 # Install